 I’d love to hear from you:

-How do you prepare a new anthem?
-What kinds of things do you look for?
+How do you prepare a new piece?
+What do you look for when studying a score?